thainguyentrong/gfl-ppe/README.md

 **Inconsistent usage of localization quality estimation and classification score between training and inference:** The localization quality estimation and classification score are usually trained independently but compositely utilized (e.g., multiplication) during inference; The supervision of the localization quality estimation is currently assigned for positive samples only, which is unreliable as negatives may get chances to have uncontrollably higher quality predictions.
 These two factors result in a gap between training and test, and would potentially degrade the detection performance, e.g., negative instances with randomly high-quality scores could rank in front of positive examples with lower quality prediction during NMS.

 **Inflexible representation of bounding boxes:** The widely used bounding box representation can be viewed as Dirac delta distribution of the target box coordinates.
 In fact, the real distribution can be more arbitrary and flexible.

+The article proposed new representations for the bounding boxes and their localization quality.

 ### Backbone
 We use an anchor-free object detection model with a network architecture similar to FCOS: